 Since the local PyPi Server repository is empty by default, after installing or upgrading CloudShell, the admin must first upload the out-of-the-box packages to the local PyPi Server repository to enable CloudShell to run its out-of-the-box processes, such as Setup and Teardown processes, and cloud provider deployments.
 The OfflinePackageRepository zip file containing the out-of-the-box packages is available for download from Quali's Download Center.

-An offline deployment is any deployment in which the Quali Server and/or the execution servers have not internet connection.
+An offline deployment is any deployment in which the Quali Server and/or the execution servers have no internet connection.

-<PythonOfflineRepositoryPath> configuration key enabled, it will continue working.
-However, since it will be deprecated in CloudShell 8.3, when upgrading to CloudShell 8.3 and above, you will need to copy your offline python dependencies to your local PyPi Server repository.
-For details about the migration process, see this CloudShell Suite Installation Guide article.
-For details about PyPi Server, see PyPi Server - Managing Python Driver and Script Dependencies.
+<PythonOfflineRepositoryPath> configuration key that defines the local offline package folder has been deprecated in CloudShell 8.3.
+Therefore, when upgrading to CloudShell 8.3 and above, you will need to configure PyPi Server as the mechanism for serving Python dependencies to your Python drivers and scripts.
+For details, see this Migrate Python Dependencies to PyPi Server.
+To learn more about PyPi Server, see PyPi Server - Managing Python Driver and Script Dependencies.

 In this article (perform the procedures that are relevant for you):